What is the pelvic floor?

 What happens during the first visit?

-After a thorough review of your history, your therapist will perform a physical evaluation.
+After a thorough review of your history, your therapist may perform a physical evaluation.
 This may include assessment of movement patterns, posture, tissue and joint integrity and application of specific diagnostic tests and measures to rule in and rule out possible culprits of your pain or dysfunction.

 If direct pelvic floor assessment is not an option for you, there are other external pelvic floor assessment methods including use of biofeedback.
 Additionally, dysfunction in other parts of the body such as the hips or back may be contributing to pelvic floor issues and will also be addressed.